 Then, raise the heat until it reaches 400F.
 Now leave it at this temperature for a further 30 minutes.

 Turn the grill off using the detailed instructions provided earlier.
-Make sure you follow the steps correctly, and both slides move into the correct slots.
+Make sure you follow the steps correctly and insert both slides into the correct slots.

 Wait until the grill cools down to room temperature.
 Do not preemptively start the next step because you can burn your hands.